Surprise Visitor of the Reptilian Kind

 Kingsnakes have a very unusual habit – they will hunt and eat venomous snakes including rattlesnakes.
 They have developed immunity to the venom.
 The “king” in their name comes from this habit.
 They are found throughout California.
 They are a sub-species of the Common Kingsnake which ranges over much of the USA.

-I decided to release him near Sunol Regional Wilderness.
+I decided to release it near Sunol Regional Wilderness.
 When I opened the bag, it took some prodding to get it going.
 It slowly poked its head out of the bag and then glided smoothly out to its freedom.
 At first it wanted to head towards the road and I had to persuade it to go in the other direction.

 California Kingsnake EmergingCalifornia Kingsnake Close up